hkoueke/optimize-bot/README.md

 A Telegram written in C# .NET 5, to provide useful services to Mobile money clients in Cameroon.

 ### PREREQUISITES
 This program was written using Visual studio 2019 on a Windows 10 station.
-Thus you can directly import this project in your environment provided you have the following dependencies installed:
+Thus you can directly import this project in your environment provided you have both software installed, along with the following dependencies:
 - .NET Core 5

+It is possible to import the project in Visual Studio Code.
+How to do so is not covered by this readme.

 You will also need the following packages from Nuget.
 You can either use the nuget package manager, or the Package console.
 Both can be found under Tools > Nuget package Manager.
 - log4Net v2.0.14
 - Microsoft.EntityFrameworkCore.Design v5.0.5